Feneck91/WorldGuardInteractExt/README.md

     Extended informations has been added for items book and shovel allowing to check items meta.
     Camp fire allow to add extended informations for shovel as name / lore to better specify wich tools can extinguish fire.
+  - __3.0__ : 2025/08/12
+    This version allow to manage __cauldron__ :
+      - Choose cauldron type to manage.
+      - Choose items that can fill or empty cauldron.
+      - Allow to forbidden interaction with cauldron or let WorldGuard do the job with its with own flags.
+      - Allow to display messages to player when interaction is forbidden (fill / empty).
+    Bugs fixes: fix logger for command.
+    Allow to use place holder to display material / bloc to the user into message (explanation into config.yaml).

 # The configuration file (config.yaml):
 ```yaml